holmrenser/IOGA/README.md

 Typical runtime on 4 threads is ~20minutes.
 IOGA is now written in Python.
 IOGA now uses the BBmap suite to map reads and to do quality-filtering/adapter-trimming.
-IOGA now comes with a script to download dependencies: download_dependencies.sh, untried though.
+IOGA now comes with a script to download and install dependencies: setup_IOGA.py

 Dependencies: Python, BioPython, BBmap, SOAPdenovo2, SeqTK, SPAdes.py, ALE, Samtools 0.1.19, Picardtools

 ###INSTALL:

-* run download_dependencies.sh
+* run setup_IOGA.py to download dependencies, this creates IOGA_config.json
-* add any added dependencies to the PATH (this is mentioned by the script)
 * run IOGA.py -h

 ###TODO: